 In 2016, the Company requested the DOE for a moratorium on the West Bulusan Geothermal Project, in view of the concerns raised by the indigenous people in the area and the local government units in the area against the project, which prevented the Company to conduct the necessary permitting works.
-In 2017, the Company received the notice from the DOE terminating the service contract, to which the Company has submitted a request for reconsideration.
-The Company is still awaiting the response of the DOE on the said request for reconsideration.
+The Company received the notice from the DOE terminating the service contract effective 2017.